borodust/borodust.github.io/_posts/2019-05-27-gamekit-future.md

-With latest additions to `gamekit` (gamepad support and customizable rendering and logic update rates) I think its API is rich enough while still quite simple to use with sensible defaults.
-Backward compatibility is also a very important
-concern: no change will be made in public `gamekit` API that would break existing projects based on it.
+With latest additions to `gamekit` (gamepad support and customizable rendering and logic update rates) I think its API is rich enough while still quite simple to use.
+Backward compatibility is a very important goal: no change will be made in public `gamekit` API that would break existing projects based on it.

 All this means it is unlikely `gamekit` itself would see any substantial API changes in the future.
 I think it serves its purpose very well right now and